edgargasperin/edgargasperin.github.io/README.md

 Co-organiser of the Joint Online Mathematical Relativity Colloquium @ online [colloquium website](https://jomarec.org/about-us/)

-Member of the hyperboloidal research Network @ online [website](https://hyperboloid.al/people/)
+Member of the hyperboloidal Research Network @ online [Network Website](https://hyperboloid.al/people/)

 Some of my recorded research talks can be found here: